 Yours may not be mine.

-And real quick, Ross, I want you were talking about before we started, just some bad information
+And real quick, Russ, I want you were talking about before we started, just some bad information

 you wanted to just dispel.